BarCas68/BarCas68/README.md

 💻 Computer Systems Engineering student focused on software development and problem-solving.
 Strongest in Java, building small projects to improve programming skills and understanding of real-world systems. <br>

-🔐 Interested in cybersecurity, currently learning fundamentals and exploring basic security concepts.
+🔐 Currently learning fundamentals and exploring security concepts

 👯 Open to collaborate on beginner-friendly open source projects.